-One potato, two potato, three potato, four: Spud varieties today really number more.
+One potato, two potato, three potato, four: Spud varieties go way beyond that.
 Here's a quick rundown of the kinds you're likely to find in the supermarket, as well as information on how to select the right potato for your recipe.

 Potatoes are classified as either mealy, waxy, or all-purpose.
 The type you choose depends on the way you plan to cook it.
 Some are best for baking, others for boiling.

 Mealy potatoes have a dry texture and tend to crumble or fall apart when cooked.
 The most common mealy variety is the russet.
-Purple potatoes, which are also becoming more widely available, are also mealy.
-Use either potato for baking, mashing, and frying.
+Purple potatoes, which are becoming more widely available, are also mealy.
+Use either potato for baking, mashing, or frying.

 When you want potatoes to keep their shape when cooked, choose waxy types, such as the long whites and round reds.
 These potatoes have a moist, smooth texture and are great for salads, soups, and casseroles.

-New potatoes aren't a type of potato but are just young, small potatoes.
+New potatoes aren't a type of potato; they're just young small potatoes.

 Sweet potatoes come in moist and dry varieties.
-Dry-textured sweet potatoes usually have a yellowish-tan skin and cream-colored to yellow meat.
+Dry-texture sweet potatoes usually have a yellowish-tan skin and cream-color to yellow meat.
 They are much like the russet potato in texture and are only mildly sweet.
 They are ideal for baking or mashing.

-Moist-textured sweet potatoes have copper-colored skins and a bright orange flesh that is very sweet.
+Moist-texture sweet potatoes have copper-color skins and a bright orange flesh that is very sweet.
 Because they hold their shape better than drier varieties, they are perfect for soups, stews, or casseroles.
-These deep-colored sweet potatoes are sometimes labeled as yams in the grocery store.
+These deep-color sweet potatoes are sometimes labeled as yams in the grocery store.

 To peel or not to peel.
-Leaving the skin on potatoes will add fiber to your dish but may discolor some recipes, such as mashed potatoes.
+Leaving the skin on potatoes adds fiber to your dish but may discolor some recipes, such as mashed potatoes.
 If you're leaving the peel on, use a vegetable brush to scrub the skins under running water.
-For peeling, use a vegetable peeler, removing any eyes or holes.
+To peel, use a vegetable peeler, removing any eyes or holes.
 Cut out any green parts.